senthil2kumars/guestbook-deploy/README.md

 You can now play with the guestbook that you just created by opening it in a browser (it might take a few moments for the guestbook to come up).

  * **Local Host:**
-    If you are running Kubernetes locally, to view the guestbook, navigate to `http://localhost:3000` in your browser.

  * **Remote Host:**
     1. To view the guestbook on a remote host, locate the external IP of the load balancer in the **IP** column of the `kubectl get services` output.
 In our example, the internal IP address is `10.0.217.218` and the external IP address is `146.148.81.8` (*Note: you might need to scroll to see the IP column*).